“Find your pocket of peace in Palermo in this chic, strikingly modern hotel with a pool and spa”

 - Room service

-- Palermo is shopping heaven, divided into Palermo Hollywood (where Krista is) on the western side of Avenida Juan B Justo, and Palermo Soho on the eastern side.
-The majority of the chic shops and restaurants lie in Palermo Soho, in the 4 blocks between the plazas of Cortázar and Palermo
+- Palermo is shopping heaven, divided into Palermo Hollywood on the western side of Avenida Juan B Justo, and Palermo Soho (where Krista is) on the eastern side.
+The majority of the chic shops and restaurants lie in Palermo Soho, in the four blocks between the plazas of Cortázar and Palermo

 - The Palermo parks, where Porteños go to relax, are a short walk or taxi ride away.
 The gorgeous Parque Tres de Febrero has rose gardens, boating lakes, Japanese gardens, a zoo and a planetarium

-- Rent a bicycle and visit the MALBA gallery (Avenida Figueroa Alcorta 3415) to see its fantastic collection of contemporary Latin American art, including works by Frida Kahlo and Diego Rivera
+- Visit the MALBA gallery (Avenida Figueroa Alcorta 3415) to see its fantastic collection of contemporary Latin American art, including works by Frida Kahlo and Diego Rivera

 - Lose your inhibitions and try a tango class at Dandi; phone ahead for lesson times

 - A real tango show is a must - try La Esquina de Carlos Gardel or El Querendí.
 Prices normally include dinner before the performance

 - Take a boat trip up the river to see Buenos Aires by night

 - Play tennis at the nearby La Magdalena club

 - If you want to go horse riding or learn to play polo, the hotel can arrange a visit to an estancia outside the city